edneedham/details/README.md

 - OpenAI API key

 ## Installation
-1. Create a new directory:
+1. Create a new target directory:
 ```bash
 mkdir details
 ```
-2. Change to the new directory:
+2. Change to the new target directory:
 ```bash
 cd details
 ```